“Photography is a way of feeling, of touching, of loving…”

 However, Getty has certain rules when it comes to which images they consider “website material,” e.g. images of purely super-descriptive nature aren’t gonna be considered.

 This website has a rich history.
-With over 43 million royalty images and a really easy set up system, Bigstock lets a contributor earn up to 30% of the sale price.
+With over 43 million royalty images and a really easy setup system, Bigstock lets a contributor earn up to 30% of the sale price.
 A contributor can earn $0.25-0.5 on each image download.

 You get freedom of choice when it comes to the payment method – Paypal, bank check, etc. – and you’re free to upload as many photos as you like.

 Of course, you understand that none of these sites is going to pay for just hardly average or low-quality photography.
 You’re gonna have to work real hard on your art and marketing skills to break through.
+If you want to travel the world and just keep getting paid, look for a more passive income option.

 Surfing the blogs of Kate McCulley and Daniel James (from Dan Flying Solo) and reading about how they gave up full-time jobs to start travelling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
 Either way, before shouting out to the world that “blogging is the easiest thing on earth” and “anyone can do it” I suggest you think twice.
 In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, and more.
 The sad reality is that there are lots of issues that bloggers face and those cause most of the beginning bloggers to fail.
 But, it’s true enough that whenever there’s a problem, there is also the solution!
 So, let’s identify the 10 major hardships for bloggers and talk about the solutions.
 1. Not having a…